enviroresearchgroup/erg/about.md

 		<p>The Policy working group synthesizes the output from the Data Analysis and Modeling working groups with their own social science research to produce novel policy solutions to environmental and urban problems.</p>
 	</div>
 	<div class="6u$ 12u$(small)">
-		<h3>Organizing</h3>
+		<h3>Community Outreach</h3>
-		<p>The Organizing working group takes all these results and works with community leaders to hone our solutions towards a feasible, sustainable product that can be implemented in the Chicago community.</p>
+		<p>The Community Outreach working group takes all these results and works with community leaders to hone our solutions towards a feasible, sustainable product that can be implemented in the Chicago community.</p>
 	</div>
 </div>